bghanchi/Data-structure/README.md

 # Data-structure
-Data structure in for competitive programming and interview preparation
+Data structure for competitive programming and interview preparation